irustm/figma-to-angular/README.md

 We use 2 endpoints in this project:

 - `GET /v1/files/:file_key` - Get the JSON tree from a file.
-This is the main workhorse of this project and lays the skeleton of the React Components.
+This is the main workhorse of this project and lays the skeleton of the Angular Components.
 - `GET /v1/images/:file_key` - When we identify nodes that are vectors or other nodes that can't directly be represented by `div`s, we have to render them as svgs.

 ## Set up